lkilpatrick/gitstream-mkdocs/docs/10_github-app.md

 ## Installation

 To start using gitStream with GitHub source code hosting, a GitHub app should be installed.
-The installtion start with installing the app from the GitHub Apps marketplace.
+The installation start with installing the app from the GitHub Apps marketplace.

-1. Goto GitHub marketplace and install gitStream for free.
+1. Get gitStream for free from [GitHub marketplace](https://github.com/marketplace/gitstream-by-linearb).

-2. Install & authorize gitStream
+2. Install & authorize
+3. Add `.cm/gitstream.cm` and `.github/workflows/gitstream.yml` to your repo
+4. See it action on your next PR

 gitStream can be installed for one repo, specific repos or all repos in your organization.